virtualritz/nsi-docs/docs/lua-api.rst

 -  No need to pass a |nsi| context to function calls since it’s already embodied in the |nsi| Lua table (which is used as a class).

--  The ``type`` parameter specified can be omitted if the parameter is an integer, real or string (as with the ``Kd`` and ``filename`` in the example below).
+-  The ``type`` argument can be omitted if the argument is an integer, real or string (as with the ``Kd`` and ``filename`` in the example below).

--  |nsi| parameters can either be passed as a variable number of arguments or as a single argument representing an array of parameters (as in the ``"ggx"`` shader below)
+-  |nsi| arguments can either be passed as a variable number of arguments or as a single argument representing an array of arguments (as in the ``"ggx"`` shader below)

 -  There is no need to call ``NSIBegin()`` and ``NSIEnd()`` equivalents